How to Combat Imposter Syndrome and Self-Doubt

 1. Keep a brag folder

-A portfolio, a spreadsheet, any media, emails from clients, employees or employers – document all of it.
+A portfolio, a spreadsheet, emails from clients, employees or employers – document all of it.

-Keep a file where you can remind yourself that you CAN do it, that you matter, that your work matters and that victories, big and small, are absolutely victories and they have all added up to help create the magnificent talent you are.
+Keep a file where you can remind yourself that you can do it, that you matter and that your work matters.
+Victories, whether big or small, should all be celebrated, and they have all added up to help create the magnificent talent you are.

-When feeling a little wobbly, read your brag file to remind yourself you’re better and stronger than you think.
+When you feel a little wobbly, read your brag file to remind yourself you’re better and stronger than you think.

 2. Journal all the times you succeed